 The Lord continues to use First Lady Trina Jenkins to develop dynamic families and train Christian women to reach their full spiritual potential.

-First Lady Trina Jenkins is the devoted wife of the senior pastor of First Baptist Church of Glenarden, John K. Jenkins Sr. In 1980, the couple wed and together they are the proud parents of six beautiful children and six grandchildren.
+First Lady Trina Jenkins is the devoted wife of the senior pastor of First Baptist Church of Glenarden International, John K. Jenkins Sr. In 1980, the couple wed and together they are the proud parents of six beautiful children and six grandchildren.
 When she is not serving in ministry, First Lady Trina spends her time maintaining the Jenkins’ home and spending quality time with family and friends.

 First Lady Trina’s story is one that could have been lifted from a Christian fairy tale.
 She accepted Christ as her personal Savior in 1976 at Good Hope United Methodist Church in Silver Spring, Md., during a service in which her future husband (Pastor Jenkins) was the youth preacher.

 A distinguished woman in her own right, First Lady Trina earned her bachelor of arts in sociology from the University of Maryland in 1982.
 She went on to receive an honorary doctorate of divinity from Truth Bible College in Jacksonville, Fla., in 2004.